gyrogovernance/science/docs/Findings/Analysis_3D_6DOF_Proof.md

 - SE(3) symmetry of Euclidean space
 - SU(2) structure of spin and angular momentum

-The derivation shows that these features are not contingent but necessary consequences of the CS axioms.
+The characterization shows that these features are not contingent but necessary consequences of the foundational assumption and lemmas.

 ## 11. Conclusion

-We have proven that the CGM axioms CS1–CS7 uniquely determine:
+We have proven that the CGM foundational assumption and lemmas uniquely determine:
 1. Exactly three spatial dimensions (Theorem 5.1)
 2. Exactly six degrees of freedom (3 rotational + 3 translational) (Corollary 6.1)
 3. The unique progression 1 → 3 → 6 → 6(closed) (Corollary 6.1)